AdobeDocs/workfront.en/help/quicksilver/workfront-goals/goal-review-and-workfront-goals-sections/review-goals-in-pulse.md

    For more information about filtering goals, see [Filter information in Adobe Workfront Goals](../../workfront-goals/goal-management/filter-information-wf-goals.md).

-1. Click&nbsp;the right-pointing arrow to the left of the goal name to expand a goal and view additional information about the updates on each goal.
+1. Click the right-pointing arrow to the left of the goal name to expand a goal and view additional information about the updates on each goal.

    The following information displays in the Pulse section under each goal: